 Program Participant.
 A Voucher Holder, as defined in 760 CMR 49.00: Massachusetts Rental Voucher Program or 760 CMR 53.00: Alternative Housing Voucher Program, who has become a Participant, as therein defined, in the MRVP or AHVP.

 Resident.
-A tenant or another adult person authorized by an LHA in a lease or lease addendum to reside in a state-aided or federally subsidized public housing unit operated by or on behalf of an LHA.
+A Tenant or another adult person authorized by an LHA in a lease or lease addendum to reside in a state-aided or federally subsidized public housing unit operated by or on behalf of an LHA.

 Resident Advisory Board.
-A group of residents formed for the purpose of advising the LHA on its Annual Plan and any other matters of concern to all of its residents, including a Resident Advisory Board established pursuant to federal regulations at 24 CFR 903.13.
+A group of Residents formed for the purpose of advising the LHA on its Annual Plan and any other matters of concern to all of its Residents, including a Resident Advisory Board established pursuant to federal regulations at 24 CFR 903.13.

 Resident Association.
-Any organized group of LHA tenants and other residents that has not been officially recognized as an LTO by the LHA, does not have the rights and obligations of an LTO under this regulation, but may still serve a useful function in providing an opportunity for residents to work together on matters that affect their interests.
+Any organized group of LHA Tenants and other Residents that has not been officially recognized as an LTO by the LHA, does not have the rights and obligations of an LTO under this regulation, but may still serve a useful function in providing an opportunity for Residents to work together on matters that affect their interests.

 Tenant.
-One or more persons, who is an adult or emancipated minor, who sign(s) a lease for an LHA unit and who is (are) responsible for payment of rent and satisfaction of lease provisions and responsible for the conduct of other household members and for the conduct of guests.
+One or more persons, who is an adult or emancipated minor, who sign(s) a lease for an LHA unit and who is (are) responsible for payment of rent and satisfaction of lease provisions and responsible for the conduct of other Household Members and for the conduct of Guests.

 6.03: continued